Somalia

 Recommendations for Action

-• Somalia should ensure timely survey and clearance of CMR in accordance with its CCM obligations.
+• Somalia should ensure timely survey and clearance of CMR in accordance with its Convention on Cluster Munitions (CCM) obligations.

-• Somalia should elaborate a comprehensive baseline of CMR contamination.
+• Somalia should elaborate a comprehensive baseline of CMR contamination as soon as security conditions allow access to affected areas.